HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 > Ethics in business means “*don’t sell anything you wouldn’t buy*”.
 - Understand that ethical wealth creation is possible.
 If you secretly despise wealth, it will elude you.
 - You weren't born with an interest.
 You programmed yourself into it.
 You were persuaded of its importance and adopted it to help you achieve your goals in life.
 That's your ***unfair advantage***.
 So find a way to articulate that into story, make it intriguing enough so that you grasp the attention for your audience.
 Embrace and amplify your uniqueness in a way that attracts people to become friends and customers.
+> When there's no skin in the game, for many, it becomes just that— a game.
 - You are to become the _source_ of your interests to attract an audience.
 Not an influencer, a producer. ***A value creator***, to be exact.
 You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
 The heart of entrepreneurship is creation and innovation.
 - Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.
 - [[Writing#Build an audience |Building an audience]] of people is to remove your dependency on your employer, government, and any other centralized entity that controls most aspects of your life.